eklitzke/e/README.md

 Help!
 How do I quit?
 --------------------

-Uses Ctrl-Q to exit the editor.
+Uses Ctrl-C to exit the editor.

 Javascript API